 - Kindergarteners may check out one book at a time.
 Kindergarteners who participate in the AR program, may check out two books at a time.

 - First through fifth graders may check out up to three books at a time.

-*Students should bring their books to the library during their regularly scheduled times so that they can return or renew them.
+Students should bring their books to the library during their regularly scheduled times so that they can return or renew them.
 All students are expected to demonstrate responsibility by taking care of books and returning them on time.
 At this time, the library staff does not charge fines for late books.
 Students may incur fines for books that are lost or damaged.
-Parents have the option of paying for lost books or sending the student with comparable replacement books.
+Parents have the option of paying for lost books (in full) or sending payments in installments.

 The Junior Library Crew is comprised of a group of Shugart students who volunteer their time to help in the library.
 The 2015-2016 helpers include: Onene Gomba, Corey Kirkling, Alyssa Skinner, Marissa Torres, and Julian Valenzuela.
 We appreciate these students for helping to keep our library organized.

 The Shugart Library website is a great way for students to share information about what they are reading.